-This is where your SaaS marketing strategy needs to look at PPC vs SEO, meaning your SEO efforts should partially be in support of achieving top rankings for your top performing PPC keywords or phrases.
+This is where your B2B SaaS marketing strategy 2024 needs to look at PPC vs SEO, meaning your SEO efforts should partially be in support of achieving top rankings for your top-performing PPC keywords or phrases.

 Also, pay attention to your ad quality score.
 Most SaaS companies throw up some ads and a few landing pages, then wonder why they pay so much money on PPC keywords that have the highest level of buyer intent.

 No in-house team member will be able to do this effectively, as they are wearing many hats within your SaaS organization.
-Ideally, this is a place where your SaaS platform should look to hiring SaaS marketing agencies who only focuses on conversion rate optimization.
+This is a place where your SaaS platform should look to hire SaaS marketing agencies that only focus on conversion rate optimization.

-If your SaaS company is not offering a compelling value proposition to potential customers, those ads may not perform as well as you would like and they will sign-up on your competitors platform.
+If your SaaS company is not offering a compelling value proposition to potential customers, those ads may not perform as well as you would like and they will sign-up on your competitor's platforms.

-Therefore, you want to be sure your solution is well represented on those sites.
-If this hasn’t been part of your SaaS growth strategy yet to grow faster, you will want to review the top websites like Capterra or G2 Crowd featured below to ensure you are listed and well-represented.
+Therefore, you want to be sure your solution is represented on those sites.
+If this hasn’t been part of your SaaS growth strategy you will want to review the top websites like Capterra or G2 Crowd featured below to ensure you are listed and well-represented.

 6. Incentivize Referrals